 Generally speaking, most insurance companies require a health insurance application at least 30 to 45 days before departure.
 You should allow for a week or two for the health insurance underwriters to process your request, but also they need to check whether there are geographical exclusions that may apply depending on the level of cover or due to a pre-existing medical condition.
 It is suggested for future expatriates to start researching your destination’s health care situation and contact your employer to find out whether you are covered under your employee benefits package.

-Yes You Can Apply After You Move Abroad
+Yes You Can Apply for International Health Insurance After You Move Abroad

 Note that you can apply if you have already moved abroad – some people will purchase emergency travel medical insurance and then transition to a global health plan.
 Sometime you may simply want to move to another insurance company.
 Or you may be striking out on your own and have to leave your employer’s group expat benefit plan.